Priorat

 What is this philosophy?

-And how can we turn this around?
+And how can we turn them around?

-— We must make wines with purity, with soul and with that magic that invites us to love wine and celebrate life with anyone; wines that call you, that captivate you and make you enjoy the moment.
-We must demonstrate that wine is synonymous with enjoyment, inspiration and emotion.
+— We must make wines with purity, with soul and with that magic that invites us to love wine and celebrate life with anyone; wines that call you, that captivate you and that make you enjoy the moment.
+We must show that wine is synonymous with enjoyment, inspiration and emotion.
 How lucky I am to have chosen this sector.
 Toasting is living!